The Landmark Foundation

 How to Apply

-This foundation does not have a public application process.
-Grants appear to be made at the discretion of the board of directors, likely to pre-selected organizations or through existing relationships.
-Organizations seeking support would need to establish connections through board members or other networking channels.
+This foundation does not accept unsolicited proposals.
+Grants appear to be made at the discretion of the board of directors, likely to pre-selected organisations or through existing relationships.
+Organisations seeking support would need to establish connections through board members or other networking channels.

 Application Success Factors